jessepav/lacygoill-wiki-backup/vim/vim9.md

 #### Why?

-When you write sth like:
+When you write something like:

     var x = []

 You don't really want to assign an empty list to `x`.
 What you really want is to declare the existence of the variable.
-So, what you really want is sth like:
+So, what you really want is something like:

     var x: list<string>